Zeroth-Order Constrained Optimization from a Control Perspective via Feedback Linearization: Feedback-Linearization-Inspired Zeroth-order Algorithm

 Building on the feedback–linearization perspective, the proposed ZOFL algorithm is designed to reduce constraint violations.
 We now formalize this intuition by showing that, under mild regularity assumptions, the algorithm guarantees constraint satisfaction with high probability.

-We begin by stating the assumptions on boundedness, smoothness, and conditioning that will be used throughout the analysis. \begin{assump}[Bounded iterates] The trajectory~$\{x_t\}$ of the algorithm lies inside a compact set~$\mathcal{D}\subset \bR^n$. \end{assump} \begin{assump}[Objective regularity] The objective function~$f$ is differentiable on~$\mathcal{D}$ and satisfies
+We begin by stating the assumptions on boundedness, smoothness, and conditioning that will be used throughout the analysis. \begin{assump}[Bounded iterates] The trajectory~$\{x_t\}$ of the algorithm lies inside a compact set~$\mathcal{D}\subset \bR^n$. \end{assump} \begin{assump}[Objective regularity] The objective function~$f$ is differentiable on~$\mathcal{D}$ and satisfies \end{assump} \begin{assump}[Constraint regularity and conditioning] The constraint function~$h$ is~$C^3$, i.e., three times continuously differentiable on~$\mathcal{D}$, and there exist constants $H,\overline L_h,\underline L_h,M,R>0$ such that for all $x\in\mathcal{D}$: